nomad-xyz/archive-config/README.md

 This is a crate for working with nomad configuration files.
 These config files contain information about the state of Nomad deployments.

-It also includes an auto-generated
+It also includes an auto-generated WASM library

 ### Building